jamos-tay/aeutils/user_docs.md

 ### Joint

-Joint will automatically attempt to assign roles to puppet pins based on letter name:
+Joint will automatically assign roles to puppet pins based on the puppet pin's name:
 - Anchor: `A`
 - Joint: `J`
 - Inner Joint: `JI`
 - Controller: `C`

+I used letters because I'm lazy.